 July marks the start of the Isle of Wight carnival season, so you’re in the right place for a summer street party!
-It all starts with the Isle of Wight Mardi Gras in Ryde.
-Next you’ll be able to enjoy a Isle of Wight Pride parade on Saturday 15 June 2023 in Ryde followed by an afternoon and evening of seafront entertainment.
+It all starts with the Isle of Wight Mardi Gras in Ryde on Saturday 5 July, where The New Carnival Company will be telling ‘The Story of Carnival’.

 The iconic Northwood House, set in beautiful Northwood Park in the heart of Cowes, has a rich history of hosting lavish parties and events.
 In the summer months, you can channel your inner lord or lady with a refreshing drink at the manor house’s Lawn Bar.

 July is a great time to get into beach sports – not just because it’s better weather, but because Appley Beach on the Isle of Wight is host to the Wight Wave Beach Fest.
-From 28-30 July 2023, the event will host beach soccer, beach volleyball, beach runs, paddle board racing, beach rugby and more to a backdrop of laid-back music on one of the UK’s most beautiful beaches.

 The Isle of Wight is a great place to introduce yourself to the high-octane motorsport of Speedway.
 Never heard of it?
 British Speedway explain: “Speedway bike have no brakes, just one gear, a clutch and 500cc engines which run on methanol fuel”.
 The bikes can accelerate to 60mph – faster than a Formula 1 car!

 Of course, it’s the start of the school holidays too, which means there are lots of fun things happening for families later in the month.
-School holiday activities take place at attractions all over the Isle of Wight like Blackgang Chine’s Summer Fest and Tapnell Farm’s Biggest Kids Party, but you can also enjoy family-friendly events like Ventnor Fringe Festival.
+School holiday activities take place at attractions all over the Isle of Wight and in the evenings they come alive!

 Visiting at a different time of year?
 Find out what else you can do during your time on the Isle of Wight on our Things to Do web pages.